To sign up just click the following link! https://docs.google.com/forms/d/e/1FAIpQLScIRZLUSyc-UIhaTV97bplJaxQ8lHIpW7svPCi6BPSPjJ0VLA/viewform?c=0&w=1

 TumbleBooks Premium is a collection of animated, talking picture books.
 With fiction, non-fiction and foreign language titles, Math Stories, Read-Alongs (chapter books with sentence highlighting and narration but no animation), Videos (from National Geographics), TumbleTV, which consists of pre-set playlists of a sequence of books, and Tumble Puzzles & Games for kids of all ages.
 TumbleBooks are created from existing picture books which are licensed from children’s book publishers and converted to the TumbleBook format.

-Read 1000 Books Before Kindergarten has started its second year at LEPL.
+Read 1000 Books Before Kindergarten had its beginning in 2013.

 It was developed as a partnership with Stillwater Elk’s Lodge 179.